atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 To customize the lint rules for your project, follow the [Customizing static analysis][] instructions.

+Dart provides [`dart fix`][] to find and fix errors that the analyzer finds.

+Dart also provides a code formatter similar to JS tools like [Prettier][].
+To format code in any Dart project, run [`dart format`](/tools/dart-format) on your command line.
+In Flutter, use `flutter format`.
+The IDE plugins for Dart and Flutter also provide this ability.

+Dart supports optional trailing commas for comma-separated lists of collections, parameters, or arguments.
+When you add the trailing comma, the formatter places each list item on its own line.
+When you believe your list may have more items at a later date, add the trailing comma.
+Avoid adding the trailing comma for the formatting benefit alone.

 {{site.alert.secondary}}
-  **Pro tip:** Dart provides [`dart fix`][], which finds and fixes errors found by the analyzer.
+  To learn more about:

+  * Using commas to make your code read more like HTML, read [Using trailing commas][] on flutter.dev.
+  * Linting Dart, read [Linter rules][].
+  * Writing good Dart code, read [Effective Dart][].
 {{site.alert.end}}

-Dart also provides a code formatter, which is similar to JS tools like [Prettier][].
-Automatically format any Dart project by running [`dart format`](/tools/dart-format) on the command line.
-For Flutter, `flutter format` acts as an alias for this command.
-(Note that the IDE plugins for Dart and Flutter also provide this functionality.)

-{{site.alert.secondary}}
-  **Pro tip:** Dart supports optional trailing commas for any comma-separated values, such as function parameters or list items.
-  This causes the formatter to place each item onto its own line, which helps with readability, especially when you have a lot of nested code
-  (as can happen in Flutter layout code).
-{{site.alert.end}}

-For more information on using commas to make your code read more like HTML, check out
-[Using trailing commas][] on flutter.dev.

-For more information about Dart conventions and linting, check out [Effective Dart][] and [Linter rules][].

 [Customizing static analysis]: /guides/language/analysis-options
 [`dart fix`]: /tools/dart-fix
 [Effective Dart]: /guides/language/effective-dart
 [Linter rules]: /tools/linter-rules
 [Prettier]: https://prettier.io/
 [Using trailing commas]: {{site.flutter-docs}}/development/tools/formatting#using-trailing-commas

 ## Built-in types

+Both JavaScript and Dart use data types.
+Types determine what kinds of values can be stored and what operations can be performed on a variable of that type.
-While both JavaScript and Dart have types, only Dart is a strongly typed language.
+Dart differs from JavaScript in that it identifies as a strongly typed language.
+In practice, this means that all Dart types must meet one of three conditions:

+1. The analyzer can infer the type from the operations run on the variable.
+2. You must explicitly assign the type.
+3. You must set the type as `dynamic`.
-This means that all Dart types have to be inferrable by the analyzer, explicitly defined, or assigned as `dynamic`, which disables static type checking for that identifier.
+   This type disables static type checking for that variable.

-Dart supports nullable and non-nullable versions of the the following built-in types:
+Dart supports nullable and non-nullable versions of the following built-in types:

 * Numbers (`num`, `int`, `double`)
 * Strings (`String`)